enigmango/markov-sentencer/readme.md

 Tested with Python 2.7.6.
 Python 3 or higher may not run do to the use of raw_input() function, but I haven't tested that.

+*I hope to change tabs to spaces soon - I didn't know any better at the time.*

 # Operation

 > $ **markov.py** *path/To/TextFile* [*path/To/AnotherTextFile*]...